vicentinileonardo/vicentinileonardo.github.io_old/_pages/projects/gic.md

 ## Project description

 The goal of this project is to classify galaxies images into **10 different classes**.
 In order to achieve this goal, several models have been trained and tested, as explained in the report.

 The final model is leveraging a pre-trained **VGG19** network as a feature extractor and **Support Vector Machines** as a classifier.

 The model has been trained on a dataset of 9928 images, validated on 2487 images and tested on 5321 images.
-The model has achieved a sample-wise accuracy of 85.6% and a class-wise accuracy of 83.8% on the test set.
+It has achieved a sample-wise accuracy of 85.6% and a class-wise accuracy of 83.8% on the test set.

 ## Repository and Report